-Mr. Goldner’s principal areas of concentration include transactions, licensing and counseling involving brands, designs, technology, software, social media, content and persona rights, and strategic commercial agreements including manufacture, supply, distribution, logistics and services agreements.
+Mr. Goldner’s principal areas of concentration include mergers and acquisitions, licensing, financing and counseling involving brands, designs, technology, software, social media, content and persona rights, and strategic commercial transactions including manufacture, supply, distribution, logistics and services agreements.

 Intellectual Property Transactions and Licensing